spoonapps/docs/testing/js_unit_testing/getting_started_karma.md

 	npm install karma --save-dev

-If you are already using Karma in your project, skip to **Configuring Karma for Spoonium**.
+If you are already using Karma in your project, skip to **Configuring Karma for Spoon**.

 If you do not already have Karma installed in your project, see **Installing Karma**.

 #### Installing Karma

-This section will outline the recommended Karma installation for Spoonium.
+This section will outline the recommended Karma installation for Spoon.
 The instructions here closely mimic those recommended by the Karma project for general installations.

 Start by installing Karma locally in your project's root directory: